deankim1118/Nexter/README.md

 # Nexter

- Built by Html Sass and layout with Grid
+Landing page built by Html Sass and layout with Grid.